azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

     Each Zenith SSH tunnel for a service updates this resource to add its address, port and configuration.
   * `leases.zenith.stackhpc.com`
     Heartbeat information for an individual SSH tunnel.
-    Each SSH tunnel has its own lease resource that is regularly updated with a heartbeat.
+    Each Zenith SSH tunnel has its own lease resource that is regularly updated with a heartbeat.

 If a service is not functioning as expected, we should check the state of the CRDs for that service.